-Androw was described as comely at seventeen, but at age twenty-two, he became puffy-faced, round-shouldered and fleshy.
-He was a timid, unremarkable and uncertain man who could not read nor write.
+Androw was described as comely at seventeen.
+Due to drinking heavily, he became puffy-faced, round-shouldered and fleshy by the age of twenty-two.
+He was a timid, unremarkable and uncertain man who could neither read nor write.

 Androw was a failed squire in his youth, possessing no skill at arms.
 Despite being raised on an island he couldn't swim nor sail a ship.
 In 47 AC his father hosted Princess Rhaena Targaryen.
 They grew more than fond of each other during the princess's stay at Faircastle.
 They married in 49 AC during the reign of King Jaehaerys I Targaryen; Lord Farman's maester, Smike, speculated that the princess had only wed Androw not because she loved him, but instead because of her love for his sister Elissa.
 However, there were tensions between the couple and Androw's brother Ser Franklyn Farman, who became Lord of Fair Isle after their father's death.
 They were forced to leave with Androw's sister Elissa.